 You need to be mindful of this, and plan or design an approach that accommodates their schedule and also provides relevant information in a mobile minute.

-They Need Access to Data
+Executives Need On-The-Go Access to Data and Insights

 It goes without saying, but in a professional environment it helps to have any and all information at the ready for those involved.
 This means that SMEs require access to content and documents in use during a discussion or event.